The Basic Science Skills You Need to Develop as A Medical Student

 Forming Conclusions:

-While all these skills cannot be taught at once, a good science curriculum should incorporate most of the skills to prepare students to become excellent medical students.
+While these skills cannot be taught simultaneously, a strong science curriculum integrates most of them to prepare students for success as medical professionals.

 Thank you!